 (1) The Bishop holds the leading ecclesiastical post of the ELCSA (N-T).

 (2) The Bishop has the right to publicly proclaim the Gospel and to administer the Sacraments in all congregations of the ELCSA (N-T).
-He may make announcements to congregations and may direct that these be read out during worship service.
+He may make announcements to congregations and may direct that these be read out during worship services.

 Section 44 Duties of the Bishop